-If you have come across this article looking training, then please visit the staff representative training page.
+If you have come across this article looking for training courses, we offer face-to-face and virtual classroom training.
+Please visit the staff representative training page for more information.

 UK – Information and Consultation of Employees Regulations (ICER) apply to businesses with more than 50 employees.
 Regulations give employees the right to ask their employer to set up a committee/process to inform and consult them about issues in the organisation.